gurpreet998/gurpreet998/README.md

 With industry experience spanning IT Services, Consulting, and Analytics, I have collaborated with cross-functional stakeholders to streamline reporting, improve operational performance, and enable data-driven decision-making.

+## 📫 Let's Connect
+If you're looking for a Data Analyst with a proven record of transforming data into insights and driving tangible business impact — I'd love to connect.

+✉️ Email: gs268197@gmail.com

+📱 Mobile: +91 7018320090

+🔗 LinkedIn: linkedin.com/in/gurpreetsingh1998

+💻 GitHub: github.com/gurpreet998

+🌐 Portfolio: gurpreet-singh-998.vercel.app

 ## 💼 Current Role
 ### Analyst | Accenture, Gurugram (Nov 2024 – Present)
 ✅ Delivered scalable BI solutions to enhance decision-making and minimize manual reporting